cncf/toc/tags/environmentalsustainability.md

 ## Introduction

 The Paris Climate Accords outline the link between economic activity, greenhouse gas (GHG) emissions, and the impacts of climate change.
 GHG  emissions, primarily made from Carbon Dioxide, are released during the combustion of fossil fuels to produce electricity.
-To reach net zero goals, we need to identify how to reduce the environmental footprints of increasingly large data centers.
+To reach net zero goals, we need to first identify how to reduce the environmental footprints of increasingly large data centers and then help the community take action to mitigate these footprints.

 ## Mission Statement
 This TAG's goal is to advocate for, develop, support, and help evaluate environmental sustainability initiatives in Cloud Native Technologies.

-All activities of this TAG should aim to positively impact the community by changing mindset, increasing resource efficiency, and putting energy efficiency and environmental sustainability on everyone's agenda.
+All activities of this TAG should aim to positively impact the community by working to help reach net-zero goals and simplifying the processes to do so.

 ## Responsibilities & Deliverables

 ### Background
 We recognize that:
-- balancing resource consumption with the desire for performance is difficult
+- the trade off between reducing resource consumption and higher performance is hard to balance
-- there is inconsistency in how emissions are calculated and what is included by software in scopes of emission.
+- there is wide inconsistency in how emissions are calculated among projects

 ### In-Scope